Len-PGH/Cluecon2023/README.md

 # Cluecon2023

 Welcome to the maker challenge at Cluecon 2023.
 This years challenge is to connect a phone call from an Arduino or ESP32 board.
 You can use any sensors provided at the maker tables.
-The Arduiono sketch ino examples were made for an ESP32-WROVER-S3 Board (FNK0060) kit https://www.amazon.com/gp/product/B0BMQ2CPQN/  You can form a team to create something awesome or create something awesome solo if you like!
+The Arduiono sketch ino examples were made for an ESP32-S3 WROOM Board (FNK0060) kit https://www.amazon.com/gp/product/B0BMQ2CPQN/  You can form a team to create something awesome or create something awesome solo if you like!

-These are examples ranging from when wifi connects a call is made to more complex examples of including a weather sensor and push button.
+The examples scale from if the ESP32 board connects to a wifi connection a phone call is made to more complex examples of including a weather sensor and push button.